SirWumpus/ioccc-ae/93/README.md

     CHUNK   = 8096L
     CONFIG  = "ae.rc"

 CHUNK is the size by which the buffer is expanded when the buffer becomes full while inserting text.
 CONFIG is the name of the default  configuration file.
 The name chosen aims to satisfy both unix and  personal systems.
-Unix affectionados may want to reconfigure this  to `.aerc`.
+Unix aficionados may want to reconfigure this  to `.aerc`.

 Most EBCDIC machines use block mode terminals.
 This is a problem that has not been addressed and/or tested for.